-No. Anyone who already has a Vermont license does not need to take the Praxis I tests.
+No. Anyone who already has a Vermont license does not need to take the Praxis I or Core tests.
 The Praxis II test is not required for a special education endorsement.

 - I took the Praxis tests a few years ago in a different state.
 Can I use those scores or do I have to take the test again?

 If candidates complete tests that have the same title codes as the tests Vermont has adopted and the scores meet or exceed Vermont's passing scores, these scores can be used.
 Candidates should contact ETS and request that an official score report be sent to the Vermont Department of Education using recipient code "8410."